MUSEQuBES: The Column Density, Covering Fraction, Mass, and Environmental Dependence of Cool HI Gas Around Low-Redshift Galaxies: Galaxy Data

 Additionally, a wide-field, shallower galaxy survey has been conducted around 6 of the MUSEQuBES sightlines with the Inamori Magellan Areal Camera and Spectrograph (IMACS) on the Magellan telescope \citep[]{Chen_2009, Johnson_2013, Johnson_15}.
 Combining the MUSEQuBES galaxies from these 6 sightlines, this sample constitutes a unique dataset spanning a wide dynamic range in both impact parameter and stellar mass.
 The analysis presented in this paper is primarily based on the MUSEQuBES galaxy sample.
 We incorporate the Magellan sample solely to investigate the role of galaxy environment in shaping the circumgalactic \HI\ in Section \ref{sec:env}.
 The overall galaxy properties for the two surveys are tabulated in Table.~\ref{tab:galprop}.

-In Fig.~\ref{fig:gal_prop}, we show the different galaxy properties plotted against each other with blue open circles for the MUSEQuBES sample.
-The grey-shaded contours represent the galaxy properties for the Magellan galaxy sample.
-The panels along the diagonal show the probability density for the MUSEQuBES and Magellan samples with blue and black solid lines, respectively.
 It is evident that MUSEQuBES galaxies have significantly lower stellar masses ($M_{\star}$), smaller impact parameters ($D$), and lower normalized impact parameters ($D/R_{\rm vir}$) compared to the Magellan galaxies, while both samples, by construction, lie at similar redshifts.